overhangio/tutor/docs/troubleshooting.rst

 2. Check if your problem already has a solution right here in the :ref:`troubleshooting` section.
 3. Search for your problem in the `open and closed Github issues <https://github.com/overhangio/tutor/issues?utf8=%E2%9C%93&q=is%3Aissue>`_.
 4. Search for your problem in the `community forums <https://discuss.overhang.io>`__.
-5. If, despite all your efforts, you can't solve the problem by yourself, you should discuss it in the `community forums <https://discuss.overhang.io>`__.
-Please give as much details about your problem as possible!
+5. If despite all your efforts, you can't solve the problem by yourself, you should discuss it in the `community forums <https://discuss.overhang.io>`__.
+Please give as many details about your problem as possible!
 As a rule of thumb, **people will not dedicate more time to solving your problem than you took to write your question**.
 6. If you are *absolutely* positive that you are facing a technical issue with Tutor, and not with Open edX, not with your server, not your custom configuration, then, and only then, should you open an issue on `Github <https://github.com/overhangio/tutor/issues/>`__.
 You *must* follow the instructions from the issue template!!!
 If you do not follow this procedure, your Github issues will be mercilessly closed 🤯.

 Do you need professional assistance with your tutor-managed Open edX platform?
 Overhang.IO offers online support as part of its `Long Term Support (LTS) offering <https://overhang.io/tutor/pricing>`__.